Léonie Duquet: Biography

-Léonie Duquet was born in 1916 in Longemaison, Doubs, France, where she grew up in a Catholic family.
-Interested in service in the Church, she joined the Institute of Sisters in Foreign Missions Notre-Dame de la Motte as a novitiate.
-After taking vows as a religious sister, she traveled and worked as a missionary internationally.
+Born Léonie Henriette Duquet in 1916 in Longemaison, Doubs, she grew up in a devout Catholic family.
+Feeling called to service in the Church, she joined the Sisters of the Foreign Missions at their motherhouse at the Chateau de Notre-Dame de la Motte in Seysses.
+After taking her religious vows, she traveled and worked as a missionary internationally.

+In August 1949, Duquet was one of a group of four Sisters sent to Argentina by the congregation to establish their work in that country.
+They started their service in the city of Hurlingham.
+She later began to be involved in social work in the capital and its surrounding suburbs.

-Duquet and fellow sister Alice Domon were assigned to Argentina during the early 1970s.
-She was assigned to the group directed by Fr Ismaele Calcagno, a first cousin of Jorge Rafael Videla, the future dictator of Argentina.
-Léonie Duquet and her fellow nun Alice Domon were introduced to Videla because he needed assistance for his son Alejandro, a disabled child whom they taught and looked after in the Casa de la Caridad in Morón.
-In Buenos Aires the two sisters devoted their time to social work amongst the inhabitants of the city’s poorest townships.
+Another member of the congregation, Alice Domon, was assigned to Argentina during the early 1970s.
+At that time she was assigned to the group directed by Father Ismaele Calcagno, a first cousin of Jorge Rafael Videla, the future dictator of Argentina.
+Duquet and Domon were introduced to Videla because he needed assistance for his son Alejandro, a disabled child whom they taught and looked after in the Casa de la Caridad in Morón.

+In Buenos Aires the two Sisters devoted their time to social work amongst the inhabitants of the city’s poorest townships.
 Duquet was dedicated to helping Argentina's poor and worked among them in Buenos Aires province as well as in the capital city.
-She lived and worked at the San Pablo de Ramos Mejia cathedral on the south side of the city.
+She lived and worked at the Church of San Pablo in Ramos Mejia, on the south side of the city.

-She became involved with the Mothers of the Plaza de Mayo movement, which started in April 1977.
+Duquet and Domon became involved with the Mothers of the Plaza de Mayo movement, which started in April 1977.
 The mothers wanted to publicize their "disappeared" children and force the government to tell them of their fates and locate them.
 The military dictatorship had a policy of suppressing political opposition by widespread state terrorism.
 Thousands of Argentine citizens who opposed the government had "disappeared", others were known to have been killed.